 5. Treatment options for pulmonary hypertension have increased dramatically in recent years.

 Treatment for PH can lower patients’ pulmonary pressure and resistance, reduce symptoms, improve exercise capacity, and prolong life expectancy.
 Newer medications include oral and inhaled therapies that provide alternatives to intravenous treatments.
 Surgical treatments also may be appropriate.
 For patients with chronic thromboembolic pulmonary hypertension (CTEPH) – a rare form of pulmonary hypertension caused by recurring blood clots in the lung – pulmonary thromboendarterectomy may be performed to remove blockages in the lung.
-BWH is one of few hospitals in the nation to offer this procedure.
+Brigham is one of few hospitals in the nation to offer this procedure.